dominodatalab/reference-project-anomaly-detection/README.md

 ## Model API

 The scoring endpoint expects an image path as its input.
-For this to work, the model version needs to be configured with a a [Kubernetes volume](https://docs.dominodatalab.com/en/latest/user_guide/8dbc91/deploy-models-at-rest/#add-volumes), where the scored images are uploaded.
+For this to work, the model version needs to be configured with a [Kubernetes volume](https://docs.dominodatalab.com/en/latest/user_guide/8dbc91/deploy-models-at-rest/#add-volumes), where the scored images are uploaded.
 The call then takes the form of

 ```
 {